cntzemir/linux-hardening-lab/README.md

 ---

+## Outcome snapshot

+This lab was built to document a reviewer-friendly defensive hardening process on Ubuntu Server rather than to claim production-grade compliance.

+At a high level, the work focused on:

+- reducing exposed remote administration surface
+- tightening SSH-related access decisions
+- limiting allowed services through a documented firewall policy
+- reviewing brute-force resistance with fail2ban
+- checking AppArmor and unnecessary service exposure
+- recording verification evidence, tradeoffs, and recovery notes

+---

 ## Why I built this

 I built this project to complement my software security work with system-level defensive thinking.